jnewman-sonatype/DotNetInnerSource-Producer/README.md

 In order to use this there is a requirement for the additional tools:

-- [CycloneDX for .NET](https://github.com/CycloneDX/cyclonedx-dotnet) - required to create the CycloneDX SBOM for .NET exosystem applications.
+- [CycloneDX for .NET](https://github.com/CycloneDX/cyclonedx-dotnet) - required to create the SBOM in CycloneDX XML format for .NET ecosystem applications.

-- [Sonatype IQ CLI](https://download.sonatype.com/clm/scanner/latest.jar) - required to perform the SCA analysis of the CycloneDX SBOM.
+- [Sonatype IQ CLI](https://download.sonatype.com/clm/scanner/latest.jar) - required to perform the Sonatype Lifecycle SCA analysis of the CycloneDX SBOM.